OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-04.md

 ## 2 Corinthians 4:12

-So death is at work in us, but life in you.
+Thus, while death is at work in us, life is at work in you.

 ## 2 Corinthians 4:13